balovbohdan/javascript-interview/nodejs/architecture-basic.md

 ## Task 1.
 Design a basic service architecture

-Imagine that you need to create a simple service that operates with ["Welsh Corgi"](https://en.wikipedia.org/wiki/Welsh_Corgi) entities.
+Imagine that you need to create a simple service that operates with ["Welsh Corgi Pembroke"](https://en.wikipedia.org/wiki/Welsh_Corgi) entities.
 Expected operations:

 - Get single corgi